 When selecting a top-level card, a filter button will appear on the personas panel which allows us to see only the personas assigned to that card.

-For more information about personas please take a look at these articles on our blog:
+For more information about personas please take a look at these articles: